tedx-uofw/tedx-uofw/README.md

 ## TEDxUofW Coming Soon Website

-Made with coffee by Alice, Ruhee, Michelle, and Rohini
+Made with care by Alice, Ruhee, Michelle, and Rohini